Physicians: .25 AMA PRA Category ICreditsTM

 Based on criteria for selecting "articles most likely to change clinical practice," one article of significant interest was selected by the DynaMed Editorial Team.

-For more information, see the Methicillin-resistant Staphylococcus aureus (MRSA) infection topic in DynaMed.
+For more information, see the Antiplatelet and anticoagulant drugs for elective percutaneous coronary intervention (PCI) topic in DynaMed.

 Earn CME Credit for reading this e-Newsletter.